 At the moment I am involved (together with Mike Mawson) in editing the Oxford Handbook of Dietrich Bonhoeffer, as well as editing the volume of the Edinburgh Critical History of Christian Theology treating the 20th century.

 Upcoming speaking engagements include:

-- I will be contributing to the Markus Barth Centenary Symposium to be hosted by the Karl Barth Center of Princeton Theological Seminary in September 2018.
+- I will be contributing a paper on the theme of Christian - Jewish Relations to the Markus Barth Centenary Symposium to be hosted by the Karl Barth Center at Princeton Theological Seminary in September 2018.